https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-2021-21_Mary_Jane_Trigalet.xml#segment0

 JT: Were you?
 Okay

-MT: Yeah, I get a small pension now because I was there 19 years and not a lot
+MT: Yeah, I get a small pension now because I was there 19 years and not a lot but it comes in every month

 JT: But did anybody wanna go on strike?